米老鼠 Mickey Mouse

 A pair of huge ears, constantly greeting people

-Especially when I, when I am helpless, he’s there to listen as I pour out my heart
+Especially when I, when I am helpless, he’s there to listen as I pour

 Awake to a world as cruel as ever